newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 Priya Arunachalam, Nataliia Sokolova, Vincent Durcan, Shadia Duery, and Anna Rischitelli

 ### Business Question:
-We are a team of consultants hired to determine where financial resources will be distributed amoung the campgrounds in the US.
-We are going to determine which campgrounds are the least popular and shift the funding from least popular campgrounds to the most popular campgrounds.
+We are a team of consultants hired to determine where to distribute financial resources among the campgrounds in the US.
+Our goal is to identify which campgrounds are the least popular and shift the funding from least popular to the most popular campgrounds to improve facilities and resources available.

 ### Hypothesis: